vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 Skandapurāṇa\) with the symbolic meaning of the child as the embodiment of Śiva’s cosmic dimension, which meaning is now revealed to the Vedic gods.
 In addition to epithets such as kapardimat, ātman, aja  etc., we encounter seven

-of the eight names of the aṣṭam¯urti; only Bhava appears to be missing or may be considered to be replaced by another name such as Śaṁkara or De-
+of the eight names of the aṣṭamūrti; only Bhava appears to be missing or may be considered to be replaced by another name such as Śaṁkara or De-

 vadeva.
 This revelation of the child’s eightfold nature has become lost in the course of transmission as the omission of these two verses in BrP, LiP and MKh attests.
 The absence of the child’s qualification as pañcaśikha  in LiP 28d